OPCODE-Open-Spring-Fest/code-a-licious/.github/Contributor_Guide/Contributing.md

-# Contribute to Code-a-licious
+# Contribute to code-a-licious

-Thank you for taking the time to contribute to Code-a-licious!
+Thank you for taking the time to contribute to code-a-licious!
 We really appreciate it.

 Before contributing, please make sure to read the [Code of Conduct](../../CODE_OF_CONDUCT.md).
 We expect you to follow it in all your interactions with the project.

-## New to Code-a-licious?
+## New to code-a-licious?

 If you are new to Code-a-licious, please take a look at the [documentation](./Project_Tour.md).
 It is a great place to start.